choojs/choo-website/content/reference/routing.md

    tags to switch between views.

 ## Fallback routes
-Preparing for things to go wrong is a large part of programming.
-At some point, someone using an application will land on an unexpected route.
+Preparing for things to go wrong is an important part of programming.
+At some point, someone using your application will land on an unexpected route.
 It's important to not just crash the page, but to show something helpful to explain what just happened.
 This is where fallback routes come in.

 ```js
 var html = require('choo/html')